-All grievances of employees in representation units represented by the Association shall be processed under this Section.
-If the City Charter requires that a differing option be available to the employee, no action under paragraph (d) of subsection 8.3 above shall be taken unless it is determined that the employee is not availing himself/herselfthemselves of such option.
+All grievances of employees represented by the Association shall be processed under this Section.
+If the City Charter requires that a differing option be available to the employee, no action under paragraph (d) of subsection 8.3 above shall be taken unless it is determined that the employee is not availing themselves of such option.